LLNL/scr/doc/rst/users/quick.rst

 If you did not see output similar to this, there is likely a problem with your environment set up or build of SCR.
-Please see the detailed sections of this user guide for more help or email us (See the Support and Contacts section of this user guide.)
+Please see the detailed sections of this user guide for more help or email us (see the Support and Contacts section of this user guide.)

 If you want to get into more depth, in the SCR source directory,